 Honors & Awards

-Recognized by the Federal Bar Association for service as chairman of FBA Environmental & Energy Committee.
+Mr. Humphreys was recognized by the Federal Bar Association for service as chairman of FBA Environmental & Energy Committee.

 Represented indigent plaintiff in complaint against District of Columbia for mishandling of deceased son's corpse.